- Aboriginal and Torres Strait Islander

 - an Aboriginal or Torres Strait Islander Australian

-- enrolled in an approved course or an Australian Apprentice, and
+- enrolled in an approved course or undertaking a full-time Australian Apprenticeship, and

 - not receiving any other government assistance to study or complete your apprenticeship

-If you are studying at a secondary school, TAFE (a technical and further education college), university or other approved tertiary institution, or in a full-time Australian Apprenticeship, ABSTUDY can help with your costs for:
+If you are studying at a secondary school or college, TAFE (a technical and further education college), university or other approved tertiary institution, or in a full-time Australian Apprenticeship, ABSTUDY can help with your costs for: